Sustainable investing can be smart investing.

-At The Legacy Foundation, we believe ESG factors have an impact on corporate performance and that integrating these factors into the investment process can mitigate risk and add value to a retirement portfolio.
+At The Legacy Foundation, we believe ESG (Environmental, Social and Governance Investing) factors have an impact on corporate performance and that integrating these factors into the investment process can mitigate risk and add value to a retirement portfolio.
 We also believe that well-managed companies that maintain good relations with employees, consumers, communities, and the natural environment, and that strive to improve in those areas, will in the long run, better serve investors.
 In our view, sustainable investing is simply a better, smarter way to invest.

 That is why we offer an investment option known as sustainable investing – the full integration of environmental, social and governance (ESG) factors into investment analysis and portfolio construction.
 The result, we believe, is an increased level of scrutiny that helps us construct investment portfolios made up of companies that are better positioned to manage the risks and opportunities arising from the transition to a more sustainable global economy